-In FORTRAN, we have stored the name 'KRISHNAN' in two variables A and B since one variable can read and write only four characters.
+In FORTRAN we have stored the name KRISHNAN in two variables A and B since one variable can read and write only four characters.
 The variables are read and written in the A format.
 There are no declaration statements for that in FORTRAN.

-In COBOL there is no problem, since a variable which is declared as belonging to alphabetic data type can store long strings.
+In COBO1 there is no problem, since a variable which is declared as belonging to alphabetic data type can store long + strings

-In BASIC, we have a different way of coding string variables.
-A dollar sign at the end of the variable indicates that it is a string variable and it can store long strings.
+In BASIC, we have a different way of coding string variables A dollar sign at the end of the variable indicates that it is a string variable and it can store long strings

-In PL/1, a string variable is declared as CHARACTER with its length specified in the bracket.
+In PL-1, a string variable is declared as CHARACIER with its length specified in the bracket

-In PASCAL, a single variable can read and write only one character.
+In PASCAL, i single variable can icad and write only one character.
 Since the string data has eight characters, eight variables are declared.
 Then they are read and written.
-When PASCAL variable is declared as a CONSTANT with a value, it can store a string.
-So we have given a CONSTANT declaration giving the value of the variable A equal to the string data.
-Then the constant variable is given in the WRI-TELN statement.
+When a PASCAL variable is declared as a CONSTANT with a value, at can store a string.
+So we have given a CONSTANT interaction giving the value of the variable A equal to the string data.
+Their the constant variable is given in the WRT IFLN statement.

-When we come to array structure for data we will see how the string data can be more efficiently handled in FOR-TRAN and PASCAL.
+When we come to array structure for data we will see how the string data can be more efficiently handled in FOR-IRAN and PASCAI